izivkov/GShockTimeServer/README.md

 This script will set the device to automatically update its software if a new version is available on GitHub.
 It will then restart the server, so you will always be running the latest version.
 The scripts sets us a cron job to run periodically and check for new tags on the `gshock-server-dist` GitHub repository.
-We recommend running this scripts, because we plan on adding new features soon, related to the display.
+We recommend running this script, because we plan on adding new features soon.

 ### enable-spi.sh